city-of-saint-louis/gis-asset-manager-ui/README.md

    - default value: **none**
 2. **hint**
    - type: string
-   - description: A simple statement to let the user know what to do with the ArcGIS Asset Chooser for the specific implementation
+   - description: A simple statement to let the user know what to do with the GIS Asset Chooser for the specific implementation
    - default value: **none**
 3. **zoom**
    - type: number